Signs and symptoms of ADHD in preschool children

 The following behavioral patterns may indicate that your child could have ADHD:

-- Difficulty waiting to be called on, or waiting his or her turn during a game or activity
+- Difficulty waiting to be called on or waiting for his or her turn during a game or activity.

-- A high level of energy accompanied with a low threshold for assessing danger
+- A high level of energy accompanied by a low threshold for assessing danger.

 Diagnostic Criteria for ADHD

-- Symptoms must have started prior to the age of five
+- Symptoms must have started before the age of five.

-- Symptoms must be present on a continuous basis for a period of at least six months
+- Symptoms must be present continuously for at least six months.

 If your child continues to show signs and symptoms of ADHD, or if the symptoms become increasingly intense as the child gets older, speak to your family doctor.
 Being proactive about diagnosis and treatment is the best way to keep symptoms under control and help your child enjoy a normal, active and productive childhood.